An automatic feeder keeps the birds well fed.

 An automatic filling water source keeps the animals well hydrated.

 One day, when we were scratching our heads over how we could possibly take a family vacation together on a weekend when all our “chicken sitter” friends were busy, I figured there had to be a way the birds could take care of themselves for at least a weekend.
 After some success and failure, we devised a system that works well for our larger-than-average backyard flock.
 We focused on the basics: food, water, egg collection, and an automated door.
-A few months into it, we’re pleased with the results.
+A few months into it, and the results are pleasing.
 Here’s how we did it.

 Our 150 birds eat a lot.
 The two, round 3-gallon aluminum feeders we first used needed daily filling.
 We give our birds a locally sourced mash, which tended to jam in the common round feeders and required a good shake a few times a day to really get everything to the bottom.
 We also tried a long, narrow trough that holds more feed and doesn’t need to be shaken, but that proved to be very wasteful.
 In their zeal, the birds often knocked the trough over, even when we weighed it down with bricks.